Basic Rules of Kyogi Karuta

 The number of cards you receive as penalty will depend on if you are able to also take the correct card or not.
 For example, imagine you take a card from your opponent but commit a foul while doing so (ex: accidentally touching your top row of cards while aiming to take a card on your opponent's top row).
 In this case, no cards would be sent, because the card you would have sent for taking a card from your opponent is cancelled out by the foul you made.

 It is also possible for both players to commit a foul on the same play.
-This is called "tomo otetsuki", and generally no cards will be sent in this case; the only time cards might get sent after a tomo otetsuki is if one player committed a double foul, or if a player was still able to take the correct card from their opponent's territory after committing the otetsuki
+This is called "tomo otetsuki", and generally no cards will be sent in this case; the only time cards might get sent after a tomo otetsuki is if one player committed a double foul, or if a player was still able to take the correct card from their opponent's territory after committing the otetsuki.

-No card will be sent as penalty because both players committed a foul.
+Example of tomo otetsuki.
+In this case, the correct card is not in the territory the two players touched.
+No card will be sent as penalty because both players committed a foul. |

 Finishing the game